 When I usually write my blog posts, I get it done and dusted in 30 minutes.
 But with this one, I don’t know how to start or end.

-I did something different that increased traffic and income to my shiny new blog!
+I did something different that increased traffic and income to my brand new blog.

 *This post contains affiliate links.
 Please read disclosure here.

-When I decided I wanted to blog to be able to work from home, I couldn’t wait to become that blogger that made $2,000 a month blogging or reached over 100,000 pageviews a month!
+When I decided I wanted to blog to make money from home, I couldn’t wait to become that blogger that made $2,000 a month blogging or reach over 100,000 pageviews a month.
 While I haven’t got there just yet.
-Something pretty sweet happened.
+Something exciting happened.

 I started this blog in the middle of February 2018.
-As any new blogger, my page views were increasing at a slow pace.
-Swinging between 70 or 90 views a day, and that was mostly from sharing in facebook groups.
+As any new blogger, my page views were increasing at a slow pace – yea really slow.
+Swinging between 70 or 90 views a day, and that was mostly from sharing in Facebook groups.
 Anything over a hundred views a day made me happy.